 Yes, Bella.
 Please grasp that.

-Page 203 — I’m at a conversation between Bella and Jessica (and subsequently Edward who is eavesdropping via Jessica’s thoughts), mainly discussing Bella’s encounter with Edward in Port Angeles, whether they’re dating or not etc.
+Page 203 — I’m at a conversation between Bella and Jessica (and subsequently Edward who is eavesdropping via Jessica’s thoughts because of course he is), mainly discussing Bella’s encounter with Edward in Port Angeles, whether they’re dating or not etc.

 I bring this up because this is the first time any of Bella’s dialogue has felt like it’s coming from a teenager in high school.

 I know of the major concerns in any instance of writing in a first-person POV is that the narration is coming directly from a character within the story.
 While true for any book but especially YA like Twilight, a caution often presented to writers is to ensure the narration doesn’t feel too whiny, as many teens are.
 It kind of goes back to likability.